alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 -
 -

-# Background
+# How links work now

 The publishing API allows us to represent links between content items by posting a links hash containing arrays of content ids.

-For example
+In our current model a link encodes stores 3 pieces of information about the relationship between the two items:

-&nbsp;In our current model a `link` tells you 3 pieces of information.
+We have many link types, which are used in different ways by the front end:

 - active\_top\_level\_browse\_page
 - children